p-sto/design_patterns/patterns/1_Strategy/description.md

 ![](strategy_uml.png)

-Strategy focus on a composition over inheritance in order to effectively reuse code.
+Strategy focuses on a composition over inheritance in order to effectively reuse code.

 ### Example implementation

 In an implemented example, IShape interface is defined, providing methods ``getCircumference`` and ``getArea``.
 Interface is implemented by ``Circle`` and ``Rectangle`` classes, which calculate area and circumference accordingly to class specific shapes.
-``ShapesBox`` is a class, which object accepts list of IShape compatible objects, and implements method ``getShapesTotalArea``.
+``ShapesBox`` is a class which object accepts list of IShape compatible objects and implements method ``getShapesTotalArea``.
 It iterates over list of objects and calls ``getArea`` method on each of it, summing all values.
-From ``ShapesBox`` perspective it doesnt's matter what's concrete object it is dealing with, as all of them implement unified interface.
+From ``ShapesBox`` perspective it doesnt's matter what's concrete object it is dealing with as all of them implement unified interface.

 Execute ``make`` to compile.